dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Art is not a handicraft, it is the transmission of feeling the artist has experienced.
+  The best argument against democracy is a five-minute conversation with the average voter.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1074 days)